project-anuvaad/anuvaad-corpus-tools/data-validation-pipeline/readme.md

                         "SINGULAR" - For txt files or single column csv/tsv files "PARALLEL" - For two-column CSV files out of which first one is English and next is of a regional language

-    "operation"       : Specify which module of the pipeline must be executed.
+    "module_name"     : Specify which module of the pipeline must be executed.

                         accepted inputs: